MetaCenterCloudPuppet/cesnet-hbase/README.md

    Note: the files are copied into ~hbase.

-* **inter-node dependencies**: Hadoop cluster (the HDFS part) needs to be deployed and running before lauching HBase.
+* **inter-node dependencies**: Hadoop cluster (the HDFS part) needs to be deployed and running before launching HBase.
 You should add dependencies on *hadoop::namenode::service* and *hadoop::datanode::service*, if possible (for collocated services) or choose other way (let's fail first puppet launch, use PuppetDB, ...).

 * **zookeeper**: Some versions of HBase provides internal zookeeper, but external zookeeper is recommended.
 You can use cesnet-zookeeper puppet module.